uptane/uptane-standard/uptane-standard.md

 * Physical attacks, such as manual tampering with ECUs outside the vehicle.
 * Compromise of the supply chain (e.g., build system, version control system, packaging process).
 A number of strategies (e.g., git signing, TPMs, in-toto {{IN-TOTO}})  already exist to address this problem.
 Therefore, there is no need to duplicate those techniques here.
 * Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.
+* Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers {{MERCURY}}.

 ## Design Requirements